axibase/atsd/administration/migration/reporter.md

 ### Check Services

-* Login into Cloudera Manager.
+* Log in to Cloudera Manager.

 * Open **Hosts > All Hosts**, expand the **Roles**.